opentelekomcloud-community/terraform-workshop/docs/slides/PART 3/PART 3.md

 ## Slide 2 Conditionals in Terraform:
 Conditionals let us control resource attributes or even whether a resource is created at all.

-The syntax is: condition ? true_value : false_value.
+The syntax is: `condition ? true_value : false_value`.

 This is useful for things like controlling high availability.

-For example, if high_availability is set to true, we can deploy one VM per availability zone; otherwise, just deploy one VM.
+For example, if `high_availability is set to true`, we can deploy one VM per availability zone, otherwise, just deploy one VM.

 This makes configurations more adaptable without duplicating code.

 ## Slide 3 Local Values: